Some health insurance plans are Affordable Care Act (ACA) compliant and some are non-compliant.

 Types of Insurance

 There are a variety of health insurance types.
 It is necessary to review each of these types to ensure that affordable care can be accessed in the Wheaton community, overseas, or at HoneyRock (WI).
+Health insurance should provide the student with affordable routine (primary), urgent and emergency care at the campus that they will be living and studying.

 HMOs are Health Maintenance Organizations.
 In general, HMOs require that the client access healthcare through the list of providers supplied by the insurance company.
 The client is able to access healthcare outside of the insured provider list, but insurance will not pay for any primary care needs, such as preventive visits, physical therapy, elective surgeries or diagnostic tests.
 Usually these plans are less expensive.
 They may only cover you in your home state for all services and outside of your state for emergency care.
+If you are studying away from your home state, you may request a “guest provider” while you are a college student.
+This request may take up to 30 days for the insurance company to approve.
+If you are an athlete, discuss with your insurance company how you will receive routine and follow up care at the Wheaton College campus if you are from out of state.

 The best way to use an HMO is by